Great kingdom needed outstanding sanctuaries. Badami Chalukyas built Badami Cave Temples – some of the most exquisite Indian rock-cut temples.

 Although in many respects these structures repeat the architecture of similar Indian cave temples created before, there is noticeable also the development of distinct style in architecture and art – Chalukyan style.
 Art of Badami shows influence both of South Indian styles (Dravidian style) and northern influences (Indo-Aryan Nagara style).

 Badami Cave Temples have simple exterior but their interiors have very ornate finishing.
-The entrance leads through a pillared verandah – mukha mandapa, pillars have square form in section.
+The entrance leads through a pillared verandah – mukha mandapa, pillars have the square form in section.
 Three caves are adorned with a lavish frieze below the columns.
 The main hall of each temple – maha mandapa – is standing on massive columns.
-Furthest part of the temple behind the main hall is the shrine – cella or garbhagrha.
+The furthest part of the temple behind the main hall is the shrine – cella or garbhagrha.
 Most likely caves were covered with exciting murals – only traces of this former beauty remain.

 Important feature of Badami Caves and their surroundings is ancient inscriptions in Kannada writing and in Kannada and Sanskrit languages.
 In total, in Badami, there have been found 18 cliff inscriptions.
 The oldest is from 543 AD.